saros-project/saros/docs/documentation/getting-started.md

     project with your own copy, Saros will automatically add, change, or delete all files as necessary.
--   Saros will share all files which are not marked as *derived* by Eclipse or *excluded* by IntelliJ, because it should be possible to recreate such files (`.class` files for instance) at the client's side.
+-   Saros will share all files which are not marked as *derived* by Eclipse or *excluded* by [IntelliJ platform based IDEs](https://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform), because it should be possible to recreate such files
+    (`.class` files for instance) at the client's side.
 If you use a build tool such as Maven, it might be necessary to manually set the resulting files or folders to *derived* or *excluded* on both the host's side (so they won't be copied to the client) and the client's side (otherwise